txt/se23/docs/project3.md

 Include an  "impressive" repo (where "impressive" means all the features included in the rubric).

 ## Important Note

 For project3, here may be one or two other groups working to extend the same proiect2.
 Please work seperately (seperate repos),

 ## How to submit

 - Create a public Github repo (not at NC state)
-- a sub-directory "proj3"
+- Create a branch of that repo "project3"
-- Place your score cards and link to video into "proj3/README.md"
+- Place your score cards and link to video into a directory "/proj3/README.md"
 - Submit a url to your GH project to Moodle.

 ## Grading Rubric

 As per project2.

 Prepare a markdown table with **three** columns: